IdentityServer/Documentation/docs/configuration/identityServerOptions.md

     * A secondary certificate that will appear in the discovery document.
 Can be used to prepare clients for certificate rollover.
 * `RequireSsl`
     * Indicates if SSL is required for IdentityServer.
 Defaults to `true`.
-* `PublicHostName`
+* `PublicOrigin`
-    * By default, IdentityServer uses the host name from the HTTP request when creating links.
+    * By default, IdentityServer uses the host, protocol, and port from the HTTP request when creating links.
     This might not be accurate in reverse proxy or load-balancing situations.
-    You can override the host name used for link generation using this property.
+    You can override the origin used for link generation using this property.
 * `Endpoints`
     * Allows enabling or disabling specific endpoints (by default all endpoints are enabled).
 * `Factory` (required)